 Families will enjoy staying at Saratoga Springs Resort a kid-friendly hotel while in Orlando.
 This is where we stayed when we vacationed in Orlando with my parents and it so far has been our favorite out of all the places we’ve stayed.
 (Summer Bay is our 2nd favorite and it would also be an excellent place for families to stay.

-Kick off your Orlando vacation by spending your day at one of the neatest theme parks you will ever visit, Discovery Cove.
+Kick-off your Orlando vacation by spending your day at one of the neatest theme parks you will ever visit, Discovery Cove.
 Today you will eat breakfast and lunch buffet at Discovery cove because it is an all-inclusive experience.
 They even offer all you can eat snacks and drinks.
-With multiple snack stations spread out throughout the park no one in your family will ever have to go hungry.
-Discovery Cove also provides animal safe sunscreen as well as life jackets, snorkels sets, and wet suits.
+With multiple snack stations spread out throughout the park, no one in your family will ever have to go hungry.
+Discovery Cove also provides animal-safe sunscreen as well as life jackets, snorkel sets, and wet suits.

 - Get to Discovery Cove before they open.
 The earlier you get in the line, the earlier you get into the park.
 (I’m serious about this.
-The lines is ridiculous and moves slow.)
+The line is ridiculous and moves slow.)

 During the day Discovery Cove offers kid-friendly animal encounters like petting a sloth and meeting a marmoset.
 Not only is it educational, but your kids will remember it forever.
 My kids loved getting to pet a sloth!

 Grandparents and kids alike will love floating along the lazy river.
-Half way around the river there are spots to get out of the river and enter the bird sanctuary.
-In here you will have up close interaction with all kinds of birds as you hand feed them.
+Halfway around the river, there are spots to get out of the river and enter the bird sanctuary.
+Here you will have up-close interaction with all kinds of birds as you hand feed them.

 - The lazy river is deep.
 Put your kids in a life jacket if they are not a strong swimmer.